ihouwat/pygame-learning/same_again_game/scratchpad.md

 	- Transitions in `Game` class:
 		- DONE destroy sprites when you end the turn, that allows you to split the sprite destruction from creation
-		- ???
+		- DONE ???
 Instead of animating the sprites in both the start and end states, create a transition state to manage animations?
 But that is exactly what the start state does...
 		- what to move to renderer??
 	- Refactor the for loops that scale multiple sprites in the `Game` class.
 Where to put those? `SpriteHandler` or somewhere else?
 	- add `AudioPlayer` class with dummy implementations to test the code structure